DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Impact and Challenges

 \subsection{Biases}

 DIPS-Plus contains only bound protein complexes.
 On the other hand, our new PIP dataset for testing machine learning models, DB5-Plus, consists of unbound complexes.
 As such, the conformal state of DIPS-Plus' complexes can bias learning algorithms to learning protein structures in their final, post-deformation state since the structures in a complex often undergo deviations from their natural shape after being bound to their partner protein.
-However, Townshend \textit{et al.} \cite{NEURIPS2019_6c7de1f2} show that networks well suited to the task of learning protein interfaces (i.e. those with suitable inductive biases for the problem domain) can generalize beyond the training dataset (i.e. DIPS) and perform well on unbound protein complexes (i.e. those in DB5).
-Hence, we leave it up to the designers of future PIP algorithms how best to make use of DIPS-Plus' structural bias for complexes.
+However, our benchmarks in Section 4, agreeing with those of Townshend \textit{et al.} \cite{NEURIPS2019_6c7de1f2}, show that networks well suited to the task of learning protein interfaces (i.e. those with suitable inductive biases for the problem domain) can generalize beyond the training dataset (i.e. DIPS) and perform well on unbound protein complexes (i.e. those in DB5).
+Hence, through our benchmarks, we provide designers of future PIP algorithms with an example of how to make effective use of DIPS-Plus' structural bias for complexes.